beni045/gesture_controlled_robot_pet/README.md

 Here we used robot_pet as our package_name.
 Once all the scripts and launch files are copied into the catkin_ws we need to make the files executable and as such do `chmod +x <file name>` for all the files that have been copied.
 Before running the ROS project ensure that the presenter server script is running and the Raspberry PI script is running.

-And lastly run (in the environment you just created):
+Activate the environment you just created.
+Install the dependencies listed in the `requirements.txt`.
+And lastly run:

 `cd ~/catkin_ws`